-We have six full-time staff and a talented group of PRN (as needed) staff to help with whatever needs to be done.
+We have four full-time staff and a talented group of PRN (as needed) staff to help with whatever needs to be done.
 The staff oversees the day-to-day operations of the AFIL organization.
 Each staff member works directly with each student, and they are responsible for their education and safety on a daily basis.